 Our data indicate that NSG mice engrafted with pediatric solid tumor xenografts may develop a spectrum of lymphoproliferations that are consistent with GvHD and one or more of the PTLDs as classified by the WHO.43 The data further suggest that xenogeneic GvHD can be a limiting factor in the engraftment of pediatric solid tumors in NSG mice, as it has been reported to be for NSG mice receiving mononuclear cells from patients with acute myeloid leukemia or human PBMCs and for NOG mice receiving patient-derived melanoma cells.1,36,49 Similarly, our data suggest that PTLDs can also be a limiting factor to PDX engraftment, especially when the PDX harbors EBV-infected lymphocytes.
 It is apparent that either condition can have an adverse effect on the successful engraftment of PDX tumors and can lead to the false interpretations that a lymphoma at the implantation site is a successful PDX tumor engraftment, or that the lack of PDX development is a positive effect of a therapeutic drug.
-Forty percent of PDX samples have been documented to contain B and T lymphocytes and macrophages.33,51 Therefore, to help minimize these potential problems, it has been recommended that PDX specimens be assessed for the presence of human lymphocytes before being implanted in NSG mice.3 However, others have found this approach to be unhelpful in preventing these diseases.23 This is not surprising, as just 1 EBV-positive B cell in a pool of 4 × 106 B cells can generate a lymphoma in SCID mice.31 We have recently documented that T-cell lymphomas can arise spontaneously in NSG mice and that they can arise in conjunction with a human xenograft tumor.45 Consequently, at the end of a study, we recommend that PDX tumors that are continuously transferred in mice should be assessed for the presence of mouse lymphoma cells or human lymphoproliferations.
+It has been documented that 40% of PDX samples contain B and T lymphocytes and macrophages.33,51 Therefore, to help minimize these potential problems, it has been recommended that PDX specimens be assessed for the presence of human lymphocytes before being implanted in NSG mice.3 However, others have found this approach to be unhelpful in preventing these diseases.23 This is not surprising, as just 1 EBV-positive B cell in a pool of 4 × 106 B cells can generate a lymphoma in SCID mice.31 We have recently documented that T-cell lymphomas can arise spontaneously in NSG mice and that they can arise in conjunction with a human xenograft tumor.45 Consequently, at the end of a study, we recommend that PDX tumors that are continuously transferred in mice should be assessed for the presence of mouse lymphoma cells or human lymphoproliferations.
 Histopathologic assessment of pediatric solid tumors without immunohistochemical assessment is not sufficient to ensure the PDX is not a lymphoma, because a lymphoma can morphologically mimic many so-called small round blue cell pediatric tumors, such as undifferentiated epithelial tumor, neuroblastoma, desmoplastic round cell tumor, Ewing sarcoma, and rhabdomyosarcoma.

 In summary, NSG mice transplanted with xenogeneic pediatric PDX solid tumors may develop lymphoproliferative diseases associated with their severe combined immunodeficiency phenotype.
 Our data show that systemic lymphoid and lymphoplasmacytic infiltrates, with features of PTLD that are associated with EBV infection of B lymphocytes or are the result of xenogeneic GvHD, may arise in NSG mice.
 Our findings further suggest that lymphocytes that express PAX5 and have EBV expression are more characteristic of PTLD in NSG mice, like in human pediatric patients and that they have unique morphologic features that can distinguish PTLD from xenogeneic GvHD.
 However, as both conditions may occur in the same mouse, immunophenotyping of the lymphocyte infiltrates in the skin, tongue, esophagus, forestomach, thyroid, and salivary glands is necessary if it is important to distinguish the 2 disorders.
 A heterogeneous lymphocyte population of human CD4+ and CD8+ T cells coupled with a distinctive tissue distribution provides more substantial evidence for xenogeneic cGvHD occurring alone without PTLD development or in combination with a PTLD.